simonajmiller/tdinf/README.md

 ### Contact

-Please contact `simona.miller@ligo.org` with any questions of concerns about running `tdinf` or plotting results.
+Please contact `simona.miller@ligo.org` with any questions, comments, or concerns about running `tdinf`.